mongodb-js/win-export-certificate-and-key/README.md

 You need to import `testkeys\certificate.pfx` manually into your local CA store in order for the tests to pass.
 Make sure to import that certificate with the "exportable private key" option.
+The password for the file is `pass`.